Cubbal25/slate/source/index.html.md

 UPLOAD | 42.

-### File
+### Filing

-Select a specific file from the previously specified company.
+Select a specific filing from the previously specified company.

 ```shell